City of Baxter

 The City of Baxter offers a leaf disposal site for Baxter residents.

-The City is excited to announce that it has executed an agreement with Mike’s Tree Company (5906 Pine Beach Road) to become the City’s official leaf disposal site.
-Beginning July 1, 2021 the new disposal site will provide Baxter residents with the following benefits:
+The City is excited to announce that it has a contract with Mike’s Tree Company, located at 5906 Pine Beach Road, to become the City’s official leaf disposal site.
+As of 2021, the disposal site will provide Baxter residents with the following benefits:

-If you have any questions or would like more information, please contact the offices of Mike’s Tree Company at 218-825-8207 or info@mikestreecompany.com.
+If you have any questions or would like further information, please contact the Mike’s Tree Company Sales Office at 218-825-8207 or email info@mikestreecompany.com.

 Northland Arboretum